Location: Manhattan, New York

 Years lived in: 10 months, renting

-Elyse says their current style is ever-evolving, but is mostly eclectic mid-century.
-As an art historian, she appreciates most historical styles, but would never design her own living space after a single period style.
-Instead, she aims for variety, and delights in the surprise achieved by pairing disparate design elements.
-(For example, their family heirloom seascape painting in a heavy baroque frame is mounted above a mid-century-inspired couch topped with African mud-cloth pillows.)
+These are not living spaces designed after a single period style.
+Instead, these are rooms full of variety, filled with delights in the surprise achieved by pairing disparate design elements.
+(For example, a family heirloom seascape painting in a heavy baroque frame mounted above a mid-century-inspired couch topped with African mud-cloth pillows.)

-Elyse and Joe tried to create dimension and warmth through a mixture of materials, tones and objects.
-Their favorite piece of furniture is their Eames lounge, which they bought after their wedding and will have forever.
-She says she is also incredibly attached to several of their works of art, including the vintage Calder and Braque exhibition posters that they found at an antique store in Cambridge.
+In this home, the aim was to create dimension and warmth through a mixture of materials, tones and objects.
+A favorite piece of furniture is the Eames lounge.
+More favorite elements are works of art, including vintage Calder and Braque exhibition posters found at an antique store in Cambridge.
 Lastly, the plants — many plants!
 They add life and personality to the space, softening its edges with joyful greenery.

 Apartment Therapy Survey:

 Our Style: Eclectic mid-century modern

 Inspiration: Fine art, folk art, Bauhaus architecture and design, southwest pottery and textiles, Turkish textiles

 Favorite Element: That quintessential, nondescript New York City view!

 Biggest Challenge: We're still learning how to mix patterns and textiles.
 The large geometric pattern of our kilim rug (which we love) is somewhat challenging to work with as a base.
 We couldn't find pillows we loved with smaller patterns to counterbalance the large pattern on the floor.
 We like the pillows we found, though pillows with smaller-scaled patterns would have helped to balance the space.